-The focus of this practice-oriented and interactive seminar lies on theoretical concepts and analytical techniques useful to engage transculturality in the cross-disciplinary research fields of visual, material and media culture.
+The focus of this practice-oriented and interactive seminar lies on theoretical concepts and analytical techniques useful to engage transculturality in the cross-disciplinary research field of game studies.

-The course seeks to establish an understanding of theories of transculturality, entertainment, and user agency and various angles of research methodology useful for the study of visual and media practices.
-Building on a Wittgensteinian approach to cultural practices, students will acquire knowledge and skills in how to develop a matching research design for studies sensitive to the role of actors and materials alike.
+The course seeks to establish an understanding of theories of transculturality, interactivity, immersion, and user agency and various angles of valuable methodology for the study of games and gaming.
+Building on key literature of game studies since Aarseth’s “Playing Research” and a Wittgensteinian approach to cultural practices, students will acquire knowledge and skills in developing a matching research design for studies sensitive to the interactive nature of games, and the role of actors and materials alike.

-Students will apply key methodologies to contemporary cases studies, such as cyber-ethnography of fans, qualitative visual and textual analysis of manga, or the analysis of discourses surrounding the physical embodiment of fictional characters.
+In individual and group projects, students will apply key methodologies to contemporary case studies, such as qualitative visual and textual analysis of videogames (using QDA-software, such as MaxQDA), cyber-ethnography of gamers, or the analysis of the physical embodiment of fictional characters in live-action gaming.
 The course aims to assist students in taking the leap to a position of knowledge production and thus focuses on practical exercises and training in academic presentation skills.

 Course Schedule and Evaluation